zupo/peps/pep-0xxx.rst

             may be a function to call to get the password for decrypting the private key.
 It will only be called if the private key is encrypted and a password is necessary.
-It will be called with no arguments, and it should return a string, bytes, or bytearray.
-If the return value is a string it will be encoded as UTF-8 before using it to decrypt the key.
-Alternatively a string, bytes, or bytearray value may be supplied directly as the password argument.
+It will be called with no arguments, and it should return either bytes or bytearray containing the password.
+Alternatively a bytes, or bytearray value may be supplied directly as the password argument.
 It will be ignored if the private key is not encrypted and no password is needed.
             """

         @abstractclassmethod
         def from_file(self,
                       path: Union[pathlib.Path, bytes, str],
-                      password=None: Optional[Union[Callable[[], Union[AnyStr, bytearray]], AnyStr, bytearray]) -> PrivateKey:
+                      password=None: Optional[Union[Callable[[], Union[bytes, bytearray]], bytes, bytearray]) -> PrivateKey:
             """
             Creates a PrivateKey object from a file on disk.
 This method may be a convenience method that wraps ``open`` and ``from_buffer``,